 Store the leftover cooked kebab in the refrigerator for 3 days.

-You can freeze shami kebab in a refrigerator for 01 month.
+You can freeze shami kebab in a refrigerator for 02 months without any preservatives.
 Here is the step-by-step method to freeze Shami kabab.

-- Make a patty and keep it on try side by side and keep in the freezer for 1 hour.
+- Make a patty and keep it on tray side by side with some distance.
+Place the tray in freezer for 01 hour.

-- After 01 hour, take the try out and place shami kabab in any other plastic bag.
+- After 01 hour, It will be 60% frozen so take it out and place all the shami kabab in any other plastic bag.

 - As the kabab is frozen so it will not stick together.